Last Updated on February 10, 2024 by Admin

 - Education.
-Whether it’s for data analyst skills or data scientist skills, you’ll need to study the relevant material.
+You’ll need to study the relevant material for data analyst or data scientist skills.
 Many top-paying data roles require at least an undergraduate degree, while others may even ask for a master’s degree.
-That being said, you can gain knowledge in critical areas through your independent learning.
+That said, you can gain knowledge in critical areas through independent learning.

 - Training.
 Formal training usually takes the form of an internship or placement.
-However, through your projects and learning, you can gain many of the data skills you’ll need in your career.
+However, through your projects and learning, you can gain many data skills you’ll need in your career.

 - Experience.
 Having some industry experience is often vital to securing a role in data.
 Again, this can come with a placement or your projects.
 However, you could also gain exposure to data roles through your current job through a secondment or similar.

 - Networking.
 Knowing the right people often helps in securing a new job.
-By expanding your professional circle and learning how to network, you can make new connections in the data industry.
+Expanding your professional circle and learning how to network can make new connections in the data industry.

 - The University of Leeds Evidence and Data Collection for Problem Solving

 - What Does a Business Analyst Do?
 How to Become a Business Analyst in 2024

 - The University of Waikato Advanced Data Mining with Weka

 - Data Analytics Professional Certificate Course by Google